hsherl/hsherl.github.io/content/teaching/supervisions/hap.md

 Links: [all supervision subjects](/teaching);  [supervision instructions](/teaching/supervisions/).

 Here are the topics, questions, and reading lists for the Part IB History of Analytic Philosophy supervisions in the Philosophy Tripos at Cambridge.

-Students must choose just one question per week when more than one is listed.
-One question must be comparative.
-This must involve the thinker which has not been covered by the other three choices.
+The reading list is suggestive and is ranked by importance.
+It is not feasible to do all the readings every week.
+However, it should be possible to do all the primary readings every week.
+Try to read the secondary readings as well for at least one week.
+Below the essay questions is a more extensive list of common exam questions and the primary material which will be examined.

 # Essay 1: Frege